beescoop/Obeesdoo/README.md

 # Obeesdoo

-Specific module for the Beescoop
+Specific modules for the BEES coop
-The (french) documentation can be found here.
-Contact Coop IT Easy or Coopdevs to contibute to the documentation.

 <!-- /!\ do not modify below this line -->